Cauda Equina Syndrome Claim Solicitors

 The next morning, the patient phoned the midwife service for advice.
 Her symptoms by this point now included leg pain and spasms.
 They called her back several hours later, advising her to come back to the hospital.

 This was around 48 hours after she had first reported feeling CES symptoms.
-Tests, including an MRI scan, were done, but because she had been allowed to eat surgery was delayed another 12 hours.
+Tests, including an MRI scan, were done.
+Yet by allowing her to eat, they had to delay surgery for another 12 hours.
 By this point, her bladder had stretched beyond repair.

-The patient was over 34 weeks gestation, so it was agreed she would have an emergency caesarian before spinal surgery.
-This intended to prevent her baby from being exposed to the anaesthetic.
-Happily, both surgeries went well, and her baby was born healthy.
+The patient was over 34 weeks of gestation.
+Doctor and patient came to an agreement that she would have an emergency Caesarian before spinal surgery.** Happily, both surgeries went well, and her baby was born healthy.

 Unfortunately, delays in diagnosing and treating her CES has led to permanent incontinence and regular bladder infections.
 These life-altering conditions were recognised when calculating her compensation settlement in her successful Cauda Equina negligence clam.